MidnightMasha69/neta.webPage/README.md

     + added favicon. - 2/5-6/2018 21:00 PM ~ 2:00 AM
     + added page after contact page. - 2/5-6/2018 21:00 PM ~ 2:00 AM
     + new styles for everything. - 2/5-6/2018 21:00 PM ~ 2:00 AM

+**This Repository is discontinued.
+For the newer repository go to https://github.com/MidnightMasha69/Neta.WebPage.CSharp.